By: Author John Cunningham. Published: 2019/02/04 at 9:23 am

 Regular gas older than three months is stale unless you use a fuel stabilizer.
 Ethanol fuels are stale after one month.
 Gas is the number one reason for a no-start or poor running.

 Using a stabilizer will prevent lots of these problems.
-As you know, you don’t have to use the stabilizer all season, but do use towards the end and when winterizing the mower.
+As you know, you don’t have to use the stabilizer all season, but do use it towards the end and when winterizing the mower.

 Treating your gas will save you downtime, hauling your mower to the shop, and $$$ in repair costs.
 If you need video help on the subject, check out “Adding gas stabilizer video.”

-Stabilizer – Just dump a few drops into into the gas tank, and run the engine.
+Stabilizer – Just dump a few drops into the gas tank, and run the engine.
 Simple!

 Try Cleaning The Gas Bowl

 Often just cleaning the gas bowl does the job.
 Removing the carburetor is a bit of a mission, so if cleaning the bowl gets us out of trouble, it’s worth trying.
 If you suspect stale gas, then you’ll need to drain the gas tank also.

 If the bowl cleaning doesn’t work we’ll need to remove the carburetor, clean it thoroughly and drain the gas tank.

-Honda mowers are fitted with different size and type engines.
-These engines will be fitted with different type carburetors.
+Honda mowers are fitted with different sizes and types of engines.
+These engines will be fitted with different types of carburetors.
 Your carburetor may look different, but the process is the same.